2007–08 South-West Indian Ocean cyclone season: Tropical Cyclone Fame

 An area of disturbed weather formed north of Madagascar and was designated as Tropical Disturbance 08R on January 24.
-On the next day it was upgraded to Tropical Depression 08R by Météo-France, while the Joint Typhoon Warning Center issued a Tropical Cyclone Formation Alert on the developing system. it was then upgraded to "Moderate Tropical Storm Fame" by the Sub-Regional Tropical Cyclone Advisory Centre in Madagascar.
+On the next day it was upgraded to Tropical Depression 08R by Météo-France, while the JTWC issued a TCFA on the developing system. it was then upgraded to "Moderate Tropical Storm Fame" by the Sub-Regional Tropical Cyclone Advisory Centre in Madagascar.
 It remained nearly stationary and by January 26 it was upgraded to a severe tropical storm.
 The storm made landfall over northwestern Madagascar as a severe tropical storm on January 27.
 Later that day the system temporarily reached tropical cyclone stage just before landfall near Malagasy.
 It dissipated early on January 28 over Madagascar.
 The system, however, regenerated on January 29 as it re-emerged over water and became a tropical depression once again.
 However, Fame did not strengthen further due to interaction with Cyclone Gula, and after being declared extratropical, Météo-France redeclared the system tropical and issued its last advisory.